Ajith2002/Ajith2002/README.md

 - 👋 Hi, I’m @Ajith2002
 - 👀 I’m interested in  PYTHON
-- 🌱 I’m currently learning  PYTHON , Privacy apps
+- 🌱 I’m currently learning  Python,Privacy apps
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me
-- I AM THE ONLY ONE SUPER ONE!!!

 <!---
 Ajith2002/Ajith2002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.